jannejjj/RASP24/README.md

 ```
 - The proxy target is used to route requests correctly to the backend
 - "localhost" in the proxy target should be replaced with "server" if you're using Docker to run the app.
-- You should have your own Google Places API key. _For evaluation purposes by the TA, the API key is in the final presentation._
+- You should have your own Google Places API key. _For evaluation purposes by the TA, the API key is in the final submission file._